BartMassey/ttt-bench/README.md

 * JavaScript[3]: Using the Java-based rhino interpreter shell.

+* Haskell[1]: A relatively unoptimized imperative version using `Data.Array.IO` and sticking as closely as possible to the pseudocode.
+Compiled with `-O2`.
+Ugly, and required some ugly plumbing.

+* Haskell[2]: A reasonably natural pure-functional version of the Haskell code using `Data.Map` but following the general outline of the pseudocode.
+Compiled with `-O2`.

 * Python[1]: Using the PyPy JIT compiler.

 * Python[2]: Using stock Python 3.